allonsy/chatServer/README.md

 * You may use telnet as a client, go ahead and connect to the ip of the server at the port pointed to by the environment variable
 * I have provided in the github repo a quick bash script that calls telnet with the desired parameters.
-It's syntax is:
+Its syntax is:
  `./chat_client 128.135.221.121` or `./chat_client localhost`

 ## Using telnet as a client